 a.
 Obscurants.
 Employ obscurants to improve survivability during windows of increased vulnerability, such as imminent air attacks, command post displacements, or critical operations like fast refueling or main supply route repair.
 Employ deceiving smoke in conjunction with electronic and physical deception measures to mislead the enemy.
-Use smoke to disrupt enemy surveillance and target acquisition means.
+Use smoke to disrupt enemy surveillance and target acquisition means. b.

-b.
 Flame Weapons.
 Incorporate flame weapons, if available, into barrier plans.
-Use flame weapons to destroy and demoralize enemy forces and illuminate the battlefield.
+Use flame weapons to destroy and demoralize enemy forces and illuminate the battlespace.

-APPENDIX C

-AIR AND MISSILE DEFENSE
+APPENDIX C AIR AND MISSILE DEFENSE

-1. Active Air and Missile Defense.
+1. Active Air and Missile Defense

 Some bases in the JRA have limited capability to engage and destroy incoming enemy aircraft and missiles; therefore, commanders must be aware of the assets that they do possess and use them to maximum effect.

 a.
 Integration With Other Air Defense Assets of the Joint Force.
-Some bases, by their nature, possess special capabilities for active air and missile defense.
-Bases with air defense missile units and counterair and antiair warfare aircraft play important roles in the overall theater air defense.
-These units are subject to the weapon control procedures of the AADC.
-For details concerning the integration of air defense efforts in the JRA see Joint Pub 3-10 and Joint Pub 3-52.
+Some bases by their nature possess special capabilities for active air and missile defense.
+Bases with air defense missile units and counterair and/or antiair warfare aircraft play important roles in the overall theater and/or joint operations area air defense.
+These units are subject to the weapon control procedures of the AADC and airspace control authority (ACA).
+For details concerning the integration of air defense efforts in the JRA see Joint Pub 3-10, "Doctrine for Joint Rear Area Operations," and Joint Pub 3-52, "Doctrine for Joint Airspace Control in the Combat Zone."

-Air and Missile Defense Weapons Organic to Base Units. b.
+b.
+Air and Missile Defense Weapons Organic to Base Units.
 More pertinent to the close-in defense of the base are the weapons possessed by base units.
-Many ground units are equipped with shoulder-fired missiles, like the STINGER, and heavy machineguns that may be assigned air defense roles.
-Forward area air defense weapons, like the CHAPARRAL, STINGER, AVENGER, or VULCAN may be assigned to bases in the JRA for point defense of critical installations.
-Naval antiair warfare assets on ships in harbors or offshore, such as standard missiles and close-in weapon systems, may be available to augment the base air and missile defense posture.
-The base commander must ensure that all base air and missile defense assets are coordinated with appropriate airspace control authorities, often by the establishment of BDZs and short-range air defense engagement zones (SHORADEZs) in coordination with the AADC. training of weapon crews in ROE is essential to prevent fratricide.
+Many ground units are equipped with small arms (M-2 and M-60 machine guns, squad automatic weapons, and M-16 rifles).
+Air defense systems like Patriot, Hawk, and Stinger may be assigned to bases in JRA for point defense of critical installations.
+Navy antiair warfare assets on ships in harbors or offshore, such as standard missiles and closein weapon systems, may be available to augment the base air and missile defense posture.
+The base commander must ensure that all base air and missile defense assets are coordinated with appropriate airspace control authorities, often by the establishment of base defense zones (BDZs) and short-range air defense engagement zones in coordination with the AADC and ACA.
+The training of weapon crews in ROE is essential to prevent fratricide.

-2. Passive Air and Missile Defense Measures.
-The objective of passive air and missile defense is to degrade the enemy's ability to target US and HN or allied forces and facilities, reduce vulnerability to attack, and provide for reconstitution and recovery of forces.
+2. Passive Air and Missile Defense Measures

+The objective of passive air and missile defense is to degrade the enemy's ability to target US and HN or multinational forces and facilities, reduce vulnerability to attack, and provide for reconstitution and recovery of forces.

 a.
-Warning.
-Attack warning is a trigger event for passive defense measures by non-air-defense assets.
+Air Defense Warning.
+Air defense warning is a trigger event for passive defense measures by non-air-defense assets.
 Air defense warnings are normally issued by the AADC and are categorized as red (hostile attack imminent), yellow (probable), or white (improbable).
 Air defense assets will initiate engagements sequences to counter aircraft and missiles threats in accordance with established air defense control measures, ROE and specific directives issued by the AADC.